It’s just family in Out Adventures’ Broadcasting HQ as Peter and Rob lay out everything Americans need to know before travelling to Cuba.

 For a downloadable version of Season 2 Episode 3, click here.

 Our very own Robert has organized three annual gay tours through Cuba since 2010, making him an in-house authority on the island nation.
-Hence why we decided to forgo a guest host for this pragmatic episode all about cultural Cuba.
+Hence why, we decided to forgo a guest host for this pragmatic episode all about cultural Cuba.

 Can Americans still visit Cuba?
 Yes!

 Despite Trump’s interference, Americans can still legally visit Cuba under 12 specific categories or licences.
 The most common category is known as Support for the Cuban People.
 Click here for more info on how Americans can visit Cuba.

 What does Support for the Cuban People entail?